Anna Kajaste-Rudnitski

 Giovanni Crivicich

-I am a dedicated PhD student in a molecular biology lab, where I focus on unraveling the complexities of cellular processes at the molecular level.
+I am an AIRC-founded Post-Doctoral fellow in Prof. Anna Kajaste-Rudnitski’s lab at University of Pavia, where I focus on unraveling the complexities of cellular processes at the molecular level.
 With a strong background in genetics and biochemistry, I am passionate about understanding how genes and proteins interact to drive biological functions and disease.
 My research involves cutting-edge techniques such as CRISPR gene editing, RNA sequencing, and advanced microscopy, aiming to uncover new insights into cellular behavior.
 My work is centered on understanding the cellular mechanisms that detect, repair, and respond to DNA damage.
 Specifically, I investigate the molecular pathways that maintain genome stability and protect cells from genotoxic stress.
 I am committed to pushing the boundaries of molecular biology and by elucidating these mechanisms, I hope to contribute to the development of novel therapeutic strategies for cancer and other genetic diseases linked to DNA repair deficiencies.

 Alessandro Mapelli